F1ammetta/webtagger/README.md

 - [Tageditor](https://github.com/Martchus/tageditor)
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg)

-All included in the Nix flake used for developmenta.
+All included in the Nix flake used for development.

 ### Running the Backend